Most people who get tetanus weren’t vaccinated against it or didn’t complete the entire vaccination schedule.1

-Which countries are affected?
+Which countries are affected by tetanus?

-What are the symptoms?
+What are the symptoms of tetanus?

-Stiffness in the jaw muscles; painful muscle spasms that can affect swallowing and breathing; fever; sweating and rapid heartbeat.1
+Stiffness in the jaw muscles, painful muscle spasms that can affect swallowing and breathing, fever, sweating and rapid heartbeat.1

-How serious is the disease?
+How serious is tetanus?

 You can take the following precautions to help reduce your risk of infection: